chinanf-boy/cargo-book-zh/src/faq.md

 ### Can Cargo be used inside of `make` (or `ninja`, or ...)

 Indeed.
-While we intend Cargo to be useful as a standalone way to compile Rust projects at the top-level, we know that some people will want to invoke Cargo from other build tools.
+While we intend Cargo to be useful as a standalone way to compile Rust packages at the top-level, we know that some people will want to invoke Cargo from other build tools.

 We have designed Cargo to work well in those contexts, paying attention